Please visit www.ahp.org/residency

 This customized executive training and knowledge-sharing program is specifically designed for health system professionals who work in or aspire to senior leadership positions.
 Ideal candidates will have at least five years of health care development experience, including significant experience managing a major development function, and will currently have supervisory responsibility.

 For 2019-20, the cohort is capped at 15 members on a first-come, first-serve basis.
 There is no application process, although registrants will need to submit a letter of recommendation from their immediate supervisor.

 - All sessions will be conducted in seminar format, with participants sharing issues and completing assignments for discussion with the group

-- The program will begin with two on-site days at the Madison Institute in July 2018 and will be followed by four in-person meetings (conducted over 1-2 days), and regular virtual meetings (two hours in duration) during the program period.
-The residency program will conclude at the AHP Annual International Conference in October 2019.
+- The program will begin with two on-site days at the AHP Annual International Conference in October 2019 in Washington, DC, and will be followed by three in-person meetings (conducted over 1-2 days), and regular virtual meetings (two hours in duration) during the program period.
+The residency program will conclude at the AHP Annual International Conference in October 2020 in Austin, TX.

 - Health System Development Architecture

 - Performance Metrics & Standards